 Our business, structure and supply chains

-The Group manufactures and sells into the UK market, for resale or consumption: cement, aggregates (including decorative aggregates), asphalt, ready-mixed concrete, concrete products and mortar.
-The Group also operates contract surfacing businesses in central England and throughout Scotland.
+The Breedon Group is the leading independent construction materials group in the UK and Ireland.
+The Group manufactures and sells for resale or consumption into the UK and Irish market, the following: cement, aggregates (including decorative aggregates), asphalt, ready-mixed concrete, slate, concrete products, clay products and mortar.
+The Group also operates asphalt surfacing businesses in Northern Ireland, the Republic of Ireland, England and Scotland.

 We categorise our suppliers as follows:

-- Indirect: these are the suppliers and providers of goods, services and facilities which assist in the operation of our business and include: labour, haulage services, operating equipment and other operating services; and
+Indirect: these are the suppliers and providers of goods, services and facilities which assist in the operation of our business and include: labour, haulage services, operating equipment and other operating services; and

-- Capital: these are the suppliers of capital items which we purchase for our business, including: fixed and mobile plant, buildings and other operating machinery.
+Capital: these are the suppliers of capital items which we purchase for our business, including: fixed and mobile plant, buildings and other operating machinery.

-Our due diligence process
+Our due diligence processes

-We aim whenever possible to work with preferred suppliers, who we can trust and with whom we can communicate effectively, especially in new areas of law which they may not be familiar with.
+We aim whenever possible to work with preferred suppliers, who we can trust and with whom we can communicate effectively, especially on new areas of law which they may not be familiar with.
 All key supplier relationships are reviewed regularly.